ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 ## Sequence Output Features and Decoders

-Sequential features can be used when sequence tagging (classifying each element of an input sequence) or sequence generation needs to be performed.
-There are two decoders available for those to tasks named `tagger` and `generator`.
+Sequence output features can be used for either tagging (classifying each element of an input sequence) or generation (generating a sequence by sampling from the model).
+Ludwig provides two sequence decoders named `tagger` and `generator` respectively.

-These are the available parameters of a sequence output feature
+The following are the available parameters of a sequence output feature:

 - `reduce_input` (default `sum`): defines how to reduce an input that is not a vector, but a matrix or a higher order tensor, on the first dimension (second if you count the batch dimension).
 Available values are: `sum`, `mean` or `avg`,